 - Negative: You will not help him later.

 FORM Be Going To

-- You are going to meet Jane tonight.
+- Statement: You are going to meet Jane tonight.

-- Are you going to meet Jane tonight?
+- Question: Are you going to meet Jane tonight?

-- You are not going to meet Jane tonight.
+- Negative: You are not going to meet Jane tonight.

-"Will" often suggests that a speaker will do something voluntarily.
+Will often suggests that a speaker will do something voluntarily.
 A voluntary action is one the speaker offers to do for someone else.
-Often, we use "will" to respond to someone else's complaint or request for help.
-We also use "will" when we request that someone help us or volunteer to do something for us.
-Similarly, we use "will not" or "won't" when we refuse to voluntarily do something.
+Often, we use will to respond to someone else's complaint or request for help.
+We also use will when we request that someone help us or volunteer to do something for us.
+Similarly, we use will not or won't when we refuse to do something voluntarily.

 - I will send you the information when I get it.

 - I will translate the email, so Mr. Smith can read it.

 - Will you help me move this heavy table?

 - I will not do your homework for you.